ReVanced/revanced-manager-compose/README.md

 _(Yet another)_ rewrite of the ReVanced Manager using Kotlin and Jetpack Compose.

-## ⚠️ MOVING NOTICE ⚠️
+## MOVING NOTICE

-All future development on the Compose rewrite of ReVanced Manager has been moved to the [compose-dev](https://github.com/ReVanced/revanced-manager/tree/compose-dev) branch in the [revanced-manager](https://github.com/ReVanced/revanced-manager) repository.
+All future development on the Compose rewrite of ReVanced Manager has been moved to the [revanced-manager](https://github.com/ReVanced/revanced-manager) repository.

 ## Design system